 As many of my facebook followers know I failed miserably at making a pear butter last year and swore that not only would I never use a crockpot for canning anymore but I was done making butters.
 I burned the pears and tried to call it “caramelized” but the flavor just screamed burnt.
 So as butter’s were not my strong point, but I am a women who never gives up, I convinced Cheryl that it would be great to use the peaches with the peels on since we were going to completely blend the peaches by the time the butter was done.

 Amazingly enough it turned out to be one of the top three recipes we made all weekend.
-We loved it so much that the last day we made another batch so Cheryl would have extra for the season.
-Here the recipe from Better Homes and Garden Can It! cookbook that came out in April 2012.
+We loved it so much that the last day we made another batch so Cheryl would have extra for the season. cookbook that came out in April 2012.
 Enjoy!

-18 medium ripe peaches, peeled, pitted, and cut up (4 cups cut up)
+- 18 pc. medium ripe peaches, peeled, pitted, and cut up (4 cups cut up)